ISC-Project-Phoenix/design/software/ros/phnx_io_ros.md

 The speed of the bot is currently controlled with just the motor, although the brake is available for future work.
 This is done in a simple PID loop, ticking at the speed of odom.
 This loop must be set to 0 whenever the kart is killed, else integral windup will lead to the kart blasting off when enabled.

+### Roboteq

+A connection is made to the roboteq motor controller automatically by searching /dev/serial/by-id.
+This means that the controller just needs to be connected over a direct usb connection, but an RS232 adapter should also work.
+Our interface to the motor controller is quite simple, primarily just sending blind power commands from the speed control loop.